 SCCM Mainstream Vs. Extended?

-The support scenarios for SCCM/ConfigMgr CB (Current Branch) does not fall in to Mainstream and Extended.
-Rather SCCM CB support lifecycle is divided into two categories called “Security and Critical Updates servicing phase“ and “Security Updates (Only) servicing phase“.
-More details about End of Support Dates for SCCM CB Current Branch in the below table.
+The support scenarios for SCCM/ConfigMgr CB (Current Branch) do not fall into Mainstream and Extended.
+Rather SCCM CB support lifecycle is divided into two categories called “Security and Critical Updates servicing phase” and “Security Updates (Only) servicing phase”.
+More details about End of Support Dates for the SCCM CB Current Branch are in the below table.

 Update:-